-Explore the Paroo-Darling National Park, an ancient world of red sand hills on the Darling River floodplain.
-The only unregulated section of the Murray Darling Basin, the Paroo River sustains a diverse ecosystem.
-Peery Lake, which cycles through flood and prolonged dry, is currently full – creating a spectacular inland playground for thousands of water birds.
+Paroo-Darling NP is an ancient world of red sand hills on the Darling River floodplain.
+The only unregulated section of the Murray Darling Basin, the ephemeral Paroo River, sustains a diverse ecosystem when it flows; and will only flow into the Darling River during very high flows.

 The park embraces a rich, living Aboriginal heritage spanning many thousands of years, allowing you to view artefacts such as stone tools, hearth sites and scar trees.

 Paroo-Darling National Park Visitor Information:

 - Park Office (Broken Hill): 183 Argent Street, Broken Hill, NSW